PsychoPunkSage/OpenSource_Logs/BIP/impl_concept.md

 - **Transaction Order**: Validate that each input of a transaction has not been previously spent in another transaction within the same block or earlier blocks.

 `Script Validation`: Validate the transaction scripts, including signature verification.<br>
+- **Script Execution**: Execute the scriptSig and scriptPubKey scripts associated with each transaction input and output.
+- **Signature Verification**: Verify that the signature provided in the transaction input matches the corresponding public key and the associated output's scriptPubKey.

 `Transaction Fee Check`: Verify that the transaction fee is sufficient according to current network standards.<br>
 `Consensus Rules Compliance`: Ensure all transactions adhere to Bitcoin's consensus rules.<br>